By Sanjay Govil, Mar 31, 2015

 When Infinite Computer Solutions was founded in 1999, it was started with little more than $1,000 and ambition.
 We launched with a telecom tech focus, as I worked for Verizon and IBM before, and this was the industry I was connected to.

 What was clear even early on was the explosive possibility in the healthcare domain.
 The move from a fee-for-service payment model to outcome-based managed care is driving huge opportunities for companies in this space.
 We looked to establish ourselves in the industry quickly, made possible by our early telecom successes.
-We saw that we could leverage the commonalities between the two verticals, including evolving standards, convergence of numerous systems, high transaction volumes, data security concerns, and a larger user base.
+We saw that we could leverage the commonalities between the two verticals, including evolving standards, the convergence of numerous systems, high transaction volumes, data security concerns, and a larger user base.

 When we first started in healthcare, we helped companies by improving existing processes using Infinite’s IP: our first healthcare customer was a Fortune 500 business that administered Medicaid programs in a couple of states.
 We helped them transition from a legacy Medicaid Management Information System to a more modernized and automated one.